17 Major Healthcare Technology Trends of 2022

 The pharmaceutical industry will use AI to discover new drugs and successfully takes advantage of certain technology trends in healthcare.
 The first drug molecule invented by AI was patented by a team of British and Japanese scientists in January 2020.
 The medication was accepted for human testing and will be used for the treatment of obsessive-compulsive disorder.

-As of early 2021, other promising formulas have also been discovered as the result of AI-enhanced lab experimenting, including some potential cures for rare and highly dangerous diseases.
+As of late 2021, other promising formulas have also been discovered as the result of AI-enhanced lab experimenting, including some potential cures for rare and highly dangerous diseases.

 Many innovative projects use AI and machine learning methodologies to augment chemical experiments and medical drug research, including molecule modeling and simulation of chemical reactions under multi-factor environments.

 This approach allows scientists to minimize costly onsite experiments with reagents and hi-tech lab equipment because many experiments can be conducted virtually.
 It also speeds up the discovery of fundamental scientific breakthroughs.

 More projects like this are anticipated in the future.
 If you are interested in a custom software solution for pharmaceuticals or biotech facilities, including pharmacy inventory and documentation management, medical drug shipping, and delivery tracking, please make sure to contact us at TATEEDA GLOBAL for a free consultation.